oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 ### Preconditions

 * The Client has a registered OAuth 2.0 Client with the IdP Authorization Server
-* The Client has a registered OAuth 2.0 Client with the Resource Application
+* The Client has a registered OAuth 2.0 Client with the Resource Authorization Server
-* Enterprise has established a trust relationship between their IdP and the Client for SSO and Identity Assertion Authorization Grant
+* Enterprise has established a trust relationship between their IdP and the Client for SSO and Identity Assertion JWT Authorization Grant
-* Enterprise has established a trust relationship between their IdP and the Resource Application for SSO and Identity Assertion Authorization Grant
+* Enterprise has established a trust relationship between their IdP and the Resource Authorization Server for SSO and Identity Assertion JWT Authorization Grant
-* Enterprise has granted the Client permission to act on behalf of users for the Resource Application with a set of scopes
+* Enterprise has granted the Client permission to act on behalf of users for the Resource Authorization Server with a set of scopes

 ## Email and Calendaring Applications